sntgmdm/telegrambot/README.md

 2nd kill the PID
 #kill -9 2430

-list of bot commands commands: help - Lists these commands below (/?) is also accepted bash - Grabs a quote from bash.org and send it you time - Report current time spitip - Blurt the current public IP
+list of bot commands:
+help - Lists these commands below (/?) is also accepted torrentstatus - Gives you the status of the torrents (not working) bash - Grabs a quote from bash.org and send it you time - Report current time spitip - Blurt the current public IP